zammad/zammad-admin-documentation/system/objects/permissions.rst

 About screen options
 --------------------

-Now we know the different possible situations, let's talk about available options.
+Now that we know the different possible situations, let's talk about available options.

 shown